gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_line_follower_3.rst

 -------------------------------------------------------

 | Define the ``start_buggy()`` function below to be used before the while True loop.
-| Get the line line sensor readings and display them to make sure that the buggy was over a consistent white surface to start off.
+| Get the line sensor readings and display them to make sure that the buggy was over a consistent white surface to start off.
 | Turn on front and rear lights using ``head_lights()``.
 | Play the police siren.
 | Turn on both front indicators as warning lights to place the buggy on a thin line track.